tim-roberts1/tva/scripts/release/README.md

 A typical release cycle goes like this:

-1. When a commit is pushed to the TVA repo, Github Actions will build all release bundles and run unit tests against both the source code and the built bundles.
+1. When a commit is pushed to the Pando repo, Github Actions will build all release bundles and run unit tests against both the source code and the built bundles.
 2. When code is merged into `main`, an automated CI job publishes prereleases to the `next` and `experimental` channels, from tip of the main branch.
    1. You can also [trigger an automated prerelease via the command line](#trigger-an-automated-prerelease), instead of waiting until the next time the cron job runs.
    2. For advanced cases, you can [**manually prepare and publish to the `next` channel**](#publishing-release) using the [`prepare:ci-release`](#prepare:ci-release) and [`publish`](#publish) scripts; or to the [**`experimental` channel**](#publishing-an-experimental-release) using the same scripts (but different build artifacts).